Olympic Council of Asia: Member nations

 In the following table, the year in which the NOC was recognized by the International Olympic Committee (IOC) is also given if it is different from the year in which the NOC was created.
 The NOC for Macau is recognized by the OCA, but is not recognized by the IOC and does not compete in the Olympic Games.
-The OCA also includes the NOCs of Chinese Taipei, Hong Kong, and Palestine.
-East Timor is the newest member, joining in 2003.
+The OCA also includes the NOCs of Taiwan, Hong Kong, and Palestine.
+Timor-Leste is the newest member, joining in 2003.

 The OCA includes the transcontinental country of Kazakhstan, but does not include Armenia, Azerbaijan, Cyprus, Georgia, Turkey, and Russia, although they are located wholly or mostly in Asia.
-Israel, however, is excluded because the organizers are antisemitic and they justified Israel's exclusion over the Munich Massacre, claiming that security would be a problem.
+Israel, however, was excluded after the Munich Massacre, upon the claim that their delegation security at the Asian Games would be a problem.
 The South Caucasian countries opted to join the European Olympic Committees after the dissolution of the Soviet Union.

 Former members

-Israel was a member of the Asian Games Federation, but was excluded from the Olympic Council of Asia upon its re-incorporation in 1981 due to antisemitism.
-Israel is now a member of the European Olympic Committees (EOC) instead.
+Israel was a member of the Asian Games Federation, but was excluded from the Olympic Council of Asia upon its re-incorporation in 1981.
+Since 1994, Israel is a member of the European Olympic Committees (EOC) instead.